satrum/SINTEZ/README.md

 ----------------
 Smart Contract:
 On audit.
-Will be added soon.
+Production will be added soon. https://github.com/satrum/SINTEZ/blob/master/crowdsale(DEV).sol - not for use in production!

 ----------------
 Articles: